About Common Breastfeeding Problems

 - other times (when your baby seems hungrier than usual)

 Crying is normal baby behaviour.
 It does not always mean your baby is hungry.
 They may be tired, uncomfortable or want to be held.

 If your baby is fussy:

 - start by offering the breast.
-If she is hungry, this will soothe her.
-The sucking alone may be enough to comfort her.
+If they are hungry, this will soothe them.
+The sucking alone may be enough to comfort them.
 You can't over-feed a breastfed baby.

-- if she is not comforted at the breast, try placing her skin-to-skin.
+- if they are not comforted at the breast, try placing them skin-to-skin.

 - movement helps calm babies - try walking, rocking or swaying.

 - check for a wet or soiled diaper.

 - check that they are not too warm or cool.